LispEngineer/ksoloti_raw_1/README.md

     * Note that my STM32CubeIDE IOC editor does not like `Write Recovery Time` of `2` and required me to set it to `3` to get rid of the error.
 (It explains why.)

-Looks like the SDRAM clock runs at base HCLK speed, divided by 2 or 3 per `SDRAM common clock` setting.
-So we can run the RAM at 84MHz from our 168MHz main clock with a divide-by-2 setting.
+The SDRAM clock runs at base HCLK speed, divided by
+2 or 3 per `SDRAM common clock` setting.
+The RAM can run at 84MHz from the 168MHz main clock with a divide-by-2 setting.
 (84MHz = 11.9ns)

 ### SDRAM In Code